How to Secure Funding for Singapore Startups?

 4. Venture Capitalists

-The government has put our several initiatives to aid Singapore startups and small businesses.
-Scroll above to read more about initiatives of Startup SG.
+The government has put out several initiatives to aid Singapore startups and small businesses.
+Scroll above to read more about the initiatives of Startup SG.

 Q: Is there a minimum number of shares to be issued?

-The minimum issued capital must be at least SGD$1.00, however there is no minimum paid up capital needed.
+The minimum issued capital must be at least SGD$1.00, but there is no requirement for minimum paid-up capital.
 This means you can start a company by issuing only 1 share worth SGD$1.00.
 In the future, if your company wishes to issue more shares, ie. Increase paid-in capital, you can choose to do so anytime as companies are free to do so after incorporation.

 Q: What is the stamp duty rate in Singapore?